awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

-The user name that you use to access the database\.
+The database user name that you use to access the database\.

 This parameter is required\.